 The tutorial component allows teams to demonstrate their mechanical, electrical, programming, video and coding talents, among others, by providing a step-by-step explanation to achieve any particular task.
-The tutorial must be accessible on the team's CRC Robotics Competition p.
-13 website and can hold various media formats.
-More information on the tutorial can be found in Section 8 of this rulebook.
+The tutorial must be accessible on the team's website and can hold various media formats.
+More information on the tutorial can be found in Section 8 of the full rulebook.